plblum/jivs/packages/jivs-react/Planning/Adapter design - Architecture Part 1.md

 ## Pending

 PENDING: This class requires a model identifier (string or type) to work, getting it from JivsProvider.
-It also needs access to the Jivs Engine's ValidationServices object, so it can get to the ModelRulesServicesFactory to create the IModelRulesServices object associated with the model identifier.
+It also needs access to the Jivs Engine's JivsServices object, so it can get to the ModelRulesServicesFactory to create the IModelRulesServices object associated with the model identifier.
 From there, it creates a configuration and then creates the ValidationManager itself from that configuration.
 It defines the Builder object that will collect the configuration, and passes it to IModelRulesServices.configure(builder)

 PENDING: So expect the constructor to have these parameters:

 * modelIdentifier: string|constructor
-* services: ValidationServices
+* services: JivsServices
 * payload: any -- optional.
 Allows the caller to pass along information to the IModelRulesService.configure() method.

 ---